-Seahawks position overview — Quarterbacks: Only question is who backs up Russell Wilson
+Seahawks position overview: The only question at quarterback is who backs up Russell Wilson

 Contract situation: Signed through 2023.
 Wilson’s deal signed last April technically begins this year, averaging $35 million a season, most in the NFL.

-2019 number to know: Wilson’s passing yards were the second-most of his career, second-most in franchise history and sixth-most in the NFL this year.
+2019 number to know: Wilson’s passing yards were the second most of his career, second most in franchise history and sixth most in the NFL this season.

 Backup